wiard/punkbank/docs/codebase.md

 # Diamond Code Marvels in the Parcel.Bitmap.Element World

-This is the diamond code that stand for thousands of years on the bitmap world, *Invented by SMART Umeko @NFTSistersJAPAN*.
+This is the basic Semantic reasoning Code Snippets that are colorized to have some notion of Fields wherein these can and should used *.

 - [In case you want to go HOME: the BASE page](../README.md)